Katherine FitzGerald, Countess of Desmond: Death

 Further legends surround her last years, none supported by evidence.
 Lady Desmond reportedly walked every week to her local market town, a distance of 4–5 miles, even after her return from London in 1604.
 It was said that all her teeth had been renewed just a few years earlier.
 It was said also that she died after falling from a tree at the age of about 100.
 Historians of the time disagreed as to the type of tree: Robert Sidney stated it was a nut tree, and that she fell, hurt her thigh, contracted fever and died.
 Another legend attributed her death to a fall while picking cherries.
 She is believed to be buried, with her husband, at the site of a former Franciscan Friary at Youghal, where many Geraldines were buried.
 The monastery was later destroyed and no monuments remain.

-Clodagh Tait has questioned the generally accepted date of death of 1604, citing evidence that Lady Katherine may have died as early as 1575.
+Clodagh Tait has questioned the generally accepted date of death of 1604, though rejecting the suggestion that Lady Katherine may have died as early as 1575.

 There are two portraits of Lady Desmond whose provenance is provisionally confirmed and a third whose authenticity is less well-settled.